Our Mission

 The Global Aging Institute (GAI) is a nonprofit research and educational organization dedicated to improving our understanding of global aging, to informing policymakers and the public about the challenges it poses, and to encouraging timely and constructive policy responses.
 Our research agenda is broad, encompassing everything from retirement security to national security.
 And our perspective is global, encompassing aging societies worldwide.

-Like global aging itself, the kinds of questions that GAI will address intersect with virtually every dimension of public and private life, from the shape of the family to the shape of the geopolitical order:
+Like global aging itself, the questions that GAI addresses intersect with virtually every dimension of public and private life, from the shape of the family to the shape of the geopolitical order:

 • How can they encourage longer and healthier work lives and leverage the productive potential of the elderly, who will be the fastest growing segment of society?